internationalTD/defuser/index.md

 * alternatively, you can also download the release and install via `Tools - Scripts - Import Python Plugin from file`

 #### Photoshop
-1. Download the latest release: `REPLACEME`
+1. Download the latest release: https://internationaltd.github.io/defuser/build/defuser-uxp.ccx
 2. Open the file.
 Creative Cloud should prompt you to install.
 3. Open `C:\Windows\System32\drivers\etc\hosts` in a text editor and add the line `127.0.0.1 localhost.tech`. this is a workaround for an Adobe Photoshop bug that prevents connections to localhost from plugins on some machines.
 Sorry!
 4. Open the Docker under `Plugins - Defuser` and start proomting!